RH-cmd/sqlalchemy-challenge/README.md

 Return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start or start-end range.

-When given the start only, calculate TMIN, TAVG, and TMAX for all dates greater than and equal to the start date.
+When given the start only, calculate `TMIN`, `TAVG`, and `TMAX` for all dates greater than and equal to the start date.

-When given the start and the end date, calculate the TMIN, TAVG, and TMAX for dates between the start and end date inclusive.
+When given the start and the end date, calculate the `TMIN`, `TAVG`, and `TMAX` for dates between the start and end date inclusive.